 - (a) Policy (DIR #4027B) mandates that the Deputy Superintendent for Security of each correctional facility shall be responsible for maintaining a Monthly Sexual Abuse/Threat Incident Summary that shall be a chronological listing of each sexual abuse, sexual harassment, threat incident, or complaint that occurs during a given month.
-This information will be collected using Form #2103SAll, Attachment A. - (b) Policy (DIR #4027B) at the end of each month, the summary shall be forwarded to the Deputy Commissioner for Correctional Facilities and the Associate Commissioner for Prison Rape Elimination Act (PREA) Compliance. - (c) Per the PREA Data Collection, Review, Retention and Publication Manual, the confidential incident-based data includes all information necessary to answer all questions from the most recent version of the Survey of Sexual Violence (SSV) conducted by the Bureau of Justice Statistics. - (d) Per the PREA Data Collection, Review, Retention and Publication Manual, this includes, but is not limited to Office of Special Investigations, Sex Crime Division data, sexual abuse incident review information, unusual incidents, personnel records, confidential security information, inmate records, disciplinary data, and the inmate locator system.
-As a result of comprehensive data collection and review, the PREA Analyst maintains separate incident-based data from all available incident-based documents, including reports, investigation files, and sexual abuse incident reviews and ensures that the resulting data are securely retained. - (e) Since the passage of S.4118 in 2007, the State of New York does not confine offenders in private, or otherwise for-profit, correctional institutions. - (f) Per the PREA Data Collection, Review, Retention and Publication Manual, an annual report is prepared which includes identification of problem areas, and corrective action for each facility and the agency as a whole.
-The annual report includes a comparison of the current year's data and corrective actions with those from prior years and provides an assessment of progress in addressing sexual abuse The report is provided in compliance with PREA Standards §115.87 Data Collection and § 115.88 Data Review for Corrective Action and approved by the Associate Commissioner/PREA Coordinator and the Commissioner.
+This information will be collected using Form #2103SAll, Attachment A. - (b) Per Policy (DIR #4027B), at the end of each month, the summary shall be forwarded to the Deputy Commissioner for Correctional Facilities and the Associate Commissioner for Prison Rape Elimination Act (PREA) Compliance. - (c) Per the PREA Data Collection, Review, Retention and Publication Manual, the confidential incident-based data includes all information necessary to answer all questions from the most recent version of the Survey of Sexual Violence (SSV) conducted by the Bureau of Justice Statistics. - (d) Per the PREA Data Collection, Review, Retention and Publication Manual, this includes, but is not limited to Office of Special Investigations, Sex Crime Division data, sexual abuse incident review information, unusual incidents, personnel records, confidential security information, offender records, disciplinary data, and the offender locator system.
+As a result of comprehensive data collection and review, the PREA Analyst maintains separate incident-based data from all available incident-based documents, including reports, investigation files, and sexual abuse incident reviews and ensures that said data is securely retained. - (e) Since the passage of S4118 in 2007, the State of New York does not confine offenders in private, or otherwise for-profit, correctional institutions. - (f) Per the PREA Data Collection, Review, Retention and Publication Manual, an annual report is prepared that includes identifying possible or potential problem areas, as well as corrective action for each facility and the agency as a whole.
+The annual report includes a comparison of the current year's data and corrective actions with those from prior years, thus providing an assessment of progress in addressing sexual abuse The report is provided in compliance with PREA Standards §115.87 Data Collection and § 115.88 Data Review for Corrective Action and approved by the Associate Commissioner/PREA Coordinator and the Commissioner.
 Before making aggregated sexual abuse data publicly available, the agency removes all personal identifiers.
-The report is then made available to the public through the Department website.
+The report is then made available to the public through the DOCCS website.

 This standard works to ensure that specific data relative to promoting sexual safety within a correctional institution is collected on a monthly basis.
 That data is then aggregated and made available for public review.
-The FCF has complied with the timely collection of said data, subsequently furnishing it to appropriate entities as required.
-Hence, the FCF has met all provisional requirements and is in compliance with this standard.
+The BHCF has complied with the timely collection of said data, subsequently furnishing it to appropriate entities as required.
+Hence, the BHCF has met all provisional requirements and is in compliance with this standard.